zsk612/tp/docs/DeveloperGuide.md

 e.g. profile.UtilsTest

-1. Integration tests that are checking the integration of multiple code units (those code units are assumed to be working). e.g. workoutSessionStorage.profile.ProfileStorageTest
+1. Integration tests that are checking the integration of multiple code units (those code units are assumed to be working). e.g. logic.commands.workout.workoutsession.WorkoutSessionAddTest

 1. Hybrids of unit and integration tests.
-These test are checking multiple code units as well as how the are connected together. e.g. logic.LogicManagerTest
+These test are checking multiple code units as well as how they are connected together. e.g. profile.ProfileSessionTest

 <a href="#top">&#8593; Return to Top</a>
 ## 6. <a id="dev-ops">Dev Ops</a>